ItsDrike/itsdrike.com/content/posts/removing-list-duplicates.md

 In programming, we often need to handle removing duplicates from an array-like structure.
 While this may seem like an arbitrary and easy question, that can be solved relatively simply, that's not necessarily always the case.
-While it may be easy to solve, we also need to consider the runtime of the algorithm we use.
+While it may be easy to solve for the obvious case of things like a list of numbers, it's not so easy if we need to deal with non-hashable objects, while keeping the algorithm runtime relatively low.

-I'll be using python for the explanations and examples, but it should be relatively similar in most languages.
+For this post, I'll be using python for the explanation and examples, but this will apply to every programming language, it will just follow a different syntax.

 ## Removing hashable duplicates (Simple case)